The Tritons have won two NWAC championships (2000, 2002), four league titles, and four top four finishes, including a second-place showing in 2013.

 Women's Soccer opens postseason at Bellevue

-Local players spark turnaround for Edmonds CC women's soccer
+Local players spark turnaround for Edmonds College women's soccer

 Wiley honored as NWAC soccer POW